Continuing Education Activity

 - Outline the types of pediatric hearing loss.

-- Explain when pediatric hearing loss should be included on differential diagnosis.
+- Explain when pediatric hearing loss should be included in the differential diagnosis.

 - Identify management options for pediatric hearing loss.